-In March, the UN Security Council renewed the mandate of the UN Assistance Mission in Afghanistan (UNAMA) for another year; the UN Secretary-General appointed Tadamichi Yamamoto as Special Representative of UNAMA.
+In March, the UN Security Council renewed the mandate of the UN Assistance Mission in Afghanistan (UNAMA) for another year, under the leadership of Tadamichi Yamamoto.

 Abuses by armed groups

 In January, in Badakhshan province, five armed men dragged a pregnant woman from her home and shot her dead in front of her husband and six children; witnesses said her attackers accused her of being a government supporter.
 On 8 March, armed men entered an Afghan National Army military hospital in central Kabul and killed at least 49 people, including patients.
 In August, armed groups attacked the village of Mirza Olang, in Sar-e-Pul province, killing at least 36 people, including civilians.

 Suicide attacks by armed groups in civilian areas caused at least 382 deaths and 1,202 injuries.
 In one such attack in December, at least 41 people, including children, were killed in a suicide bomb attack on a Shi’a cultural organization in Kabul.

 On 25 August, a Shi’a mosque in Kabul was attacked by IS, killing at least 28 people and injuring dozens more.
 On 20 October, similar attacks were carried out against two more Shi’a mosques – one in western Kabul and the other in Ghor province – leaving more than 60 people dead and dozens injured.

 Violence against women and girls